The Black Care Experience Charter

 We also understand that some aspects of the Charter may not be applicable to your Team, Department, Service or Organisation, and so we ask you to commit to the areas that are relevant and doable to you.

 As signatory to the Charter, you will have the opportunity to be a part of wider Roundtable Network of support sharing best practice on how they are making use of the Charter.
-This will take place on a 6 monthly basis.

 We will also aim to understand how you are making best use of the Charter for the purposes of evaluation and to keep our Charter up to date and relevant.